peterhinch/micropython-iot/README.md

 expects the clients to have ID's in the range 1 to 4: if using multiple clients edit each one's `local.py` accordingly.

-On the server navigate to the parent directory of `micropython_iot` and run:
+On the server navigate to the parent directory of `iot` and run:
 ```
-python3 -m micropython_iot.examples.s_app_cp
+python3 -m iot.examples.s_app_cp
 ```
 or
 ```
-micropython -m micropython_iot.examples.s_app_cp
+micropython -m iot.examples.s_app_cp
 ```
 On each client run:
 ```
-from micropython_iot.examples import c_app
+import iot.examples.c_app
 ```

 #### The remote control demo

 This shows one ESP8266 controlling another.
-The transmitter should have a pushbutton between GPIO 0 and gnd.
+The transmitter should have a pushbutton between GPIO 0 and gnd, both should have an LED on GPIO 2.

-On the server navigate to the parent directory of `micropython_iot` and run:
+On the server navigate to the parent directory of `iot` and run:
 ```
-python3 -m micropython_iot.remote.s_comms_cp
+python3 -m iot.remote.s_comms_cp
 ```
 or
 ```
-micropython -m micropython_iot.remote.s_comms_cp
+micropython -m iot.remote.s_comms_cp
 ```

 On the esp8266 run (on transmitter and receiver respectively):

 ```
-from micropython_iot.remote import c_comms_tx
+import iot.remote.c_comms_tx
-from micropython_iot.remote import c_comms_rx
+import iot.remote.c_comms_rx
 ```

 #### The standard qos (Quality of service) demo

 This test program verifies that each message (in each direction) is received exactly once.
-On the server navigate to the parent directory of `micropython_iot` and run:
+On the server navigate to the parent directory of `iot` and run:
 ```
-python3 -m micropython_iot.qos.s_qos_cp
+python3 -m iot.qos.s_qos_cp
 ```
 or
 ```
-micropython -m micropython_iot.qos.s_qos_cp
+micropython -m iot.qos.s_qos_cp
 ```
 On the client, after editing `/pyboard/qos/local.py`, run:
 ```
-from micropython_iot.qos import c_qos
+import iot.qos.c_qos
 ```

 #### The fast qos demo

 This tests the option of concurrent `qos` writes.
 This is an advanced feature discussed in [section 7.1](./README.md#71-the-wait-argument).
-This demo runs but is not resilient on ESP32.
-See the above link.
-To run the demo, on the server navigate to the parent directory of `micropython_iot` and run:
+To run the demo, on the server navigate to the parent directory of `iot` and run:
 ```
-python3 -m micropython_iot.qos.s_qos_fast
+python3 -m iot.qos.s_qos_fast
 ```
 or
 ```
-micropython -m micropython_iot.qos.s_qos_fast
+micropython -m iot.qos.s_qos_fast
 ```
 On the client, after editing `/pyboard/qos/local.py`, run:
 ```
-from micropython_iot.qos import c_qos_fast
+import iot.qos.c_qos_fast
 ```

 #### Troubleshooting the demos